-This class introduces beginning computer information system students to fundamental techniques and ideas used to design and implement computational components.
+This class introduces students to fundamental techniques and ideas used to design and implement computational components.
 The class uses a hands-on approach to explain and implement computer fundamentals related to set theory, enumeration, and algebraic structures.
-Students will be able to understand the mathematical concepts behind the design of computer circuitry and will be provided with computer breadboards to implement computer circuits that use discrete structures to simulate processors and memory chips used in general purpose computers in addition to popular embedded systems like traffic lights, elevators, and ATM machines.
-Prerequisite: Math 220 Statistics.
+Prerequisite: CS 110, MATH 220.

-CIS 280 TOPICS IN COMPUTER INFORMATION SYSTEMS
+CS 280 TOPICS IN COMPUTER SCIENCE

-Students will study introductory topics in computer information systems.
+Students will study introductory topics in computer science.